sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 [ACCORDION-BEGIN [Step 2: ](Generate UI)]
 `1.` **Check** the two boxes for UI Generation and Service Generation.
 ![Check UI and Service Generation](CBO_checkUiAndServiceGeneration.png)
-2. **Publish** the business object to trigger the generation of UIs (Master and Detail) and OData Service.
+2. **Publish** the business object to trigger the generation of the user interfaces (Master and Detail) and OData Service.

 [DONE]
 [ACCORDION-END]
-[ACCORDION-BEGIN [Step 3: ](Expose UI as Application)] Now you make the UIs available as SAP Fiori Launchpad application by assigning it to a Business Catalog which corresponds to a group in Launchpad.
+[ACCORDION-BEGIN [Step 3: ](Expose UI as Application)] Now you make the user interfaces available as SAP Fiori Launchpad application by assigning it to a Business Catalog which corresponds to a group in Launchpad.
 `1.` From the Business Object's overview go to Custom Catalog Extension application by clicking the **Maintain Catalogs** action.
 ![Maintain Custom Catalog Extension](CBO_maintainCCE.png) A new window will open.
 2. Start adding a catalog with the **Add** action.
 ![Add new Custom Catalog Extension](CCE_add.png)
-3. In the opening value help narrow down the result list by searching for "Extensibility", select the Catalog with role ID "SAP_CORE_BC_EXT" and press **OK**.
+3. In the opening value help narrow down the result list by searching for "Extensibility", select the Catalog with role ID `SAP_CORE_BC_EXT` and press **OK**.
 ![Value Help for adding Custom Catalog Extension](CCE_addValueHelp.png)
 4. **Select** the just added Catalog and **Publish** it.
 ![Publishing Custom Catalog Extension](CCE_publish.png)